OTA-Insight/bqwriter/README.md

 We do not have any need for this feature ourselves and thus will only implement it in case there is sufficient and well motivated interest for it.

+## Write Error handling

+The current version of the bqwriter is written with a fire-and-forget philosophy in mind.
+Actual write errors occur on async worker goroutines and are only logged.
+Already today, you can plugin your own logger implementation in order to get these logs in your alerting systems.

+Please file a detailed feature request with a real use case as part of the verbose description should you be in need of being able to handle errors.

+One possible approach would be to allow a channel or callback to be defined in the `StreamerConfig` which would get a specific data structure for any write failure.
+This could contain the data which failed to write, any kind of offset/insertID as well as the actual error which occurred.
+The details would however to be worked out as part of the proposal.

+Besides a valid use case to motivate this proposal we would also need to think carefully about how we can make the returned errors actionable.
+Returning it only to allow the user to log/print it is a bit silly, as that is anyway already the behavior today.
+The real value from this proposal would come from the fact that the data can be retried to be inserted (if it makes sense within its context, as defined by at the very least the error type), and done so in an easy and safe manner, and with actual aid to help prevent duplicates.
+The Google Cloud API provides for this purpose the offsets and insertID's, but the question is how we would integrate this and also to double check that this really does prevent duplicates or not.

+The [Contributing section](#Contributing) section explains how you can actively help to get this supported if desired.

 ## Contributing